LeivoSepp/HelloButton/README.md

 # Lesson3-HelloButton
 This project is using Raspberry PI, Windows 10 IoT Core and two buttons to toggle onboard leds.

+#1 Lesson in this series are:https://github.com/LeivoSepp/Lesson1-HelloBlinky
+#2 Lesson in this series are: https://github.com/LeivoSepp/Lesson2-HelloBlinkyRedGreen

+Please check by blog here: http://internetofthing.io/:

 # Why is it worth to try this program?
 * You will learn, how to use buttons (this mean using pins as an input)
 * You will learn, how to turn onboard LEDs ON and OFF in each button press